-In the Qumulo File System, metadata such as bytes used and file counts are aggregated as files, and directories are created or modified.
-This means that the information is available for timely processing without expensive file system tree walks.
-The real-time analytics engine maintains up-to-date metadata summaries across the file system namespace.
-It uses the file system's B-trees to collect information about the file system as changes occur.
-Various metadata fields are summarized inside the file system to create a virtual index.
-As changes occur, new aggregated metadata is gathered and changes are propagated up from the individual files to the root of the file system.
+In the Qumulo file data platform, metadata such as bytes used and file counts are aggregated as files, and directories are created or modified.
+This means that the information is available for timely processing without expensive file data platform tree walks.
+The real-time analytics engine maintains up-to-date metadata summaries across the file data platform namespace.
+It uses the file data platform's B-trees to collect information about the file data platform as changes occur.
+Various metadata fields are summarized inside the file data platform to create a virtual index.
+As changes occur, new aggregated metadata is gathered and changes are propagated up from the individual files to the root of the file data platform.

 As each file (or directory) is updated with new aggregated metadata, its parent directory is marked as out-of-date and another update event is queued for the parent directory.
-In this way, file system information is gathered and aggregated while being passed up the tree.
-The metadata propagates up from the individual node, at the lowest level, to the root of the file system as data is accessed.
+In this way, file data platform information is gathered and aggregated while being passed up the tree.
+The metadata propagates up from the individual node, at the lowest level, to the root of the file data platform as data is accessed.
 Each file and directory operation is accounted for.

-In parallel to the bottom-up propagation of metadata events, a periodic traversal starts at the top of the file system and reads the aggregate information present in the metadata.
+In parallel to the bottom-up propagation of metadata events, a periodic traversal starts at the top of the file data platform and reads the aggregate information present in the metadata.
 When the traversal finds recently updated aggregate information, it prunes its search and moves on to the next branch.
-It assumes that aggregated information is up-to-date in the file system tree from this point down towards the leaves, including all contained files and directories, and does not have to go any deeper for additional analytics.
-Most of the metadata summary has already been calculated, and, ideally, the traversal only needs to summarize a small subset of the metadata for the entire file system.
-In effect, the two parts of the aggregation process meet in the middle with neither having to explore the complete file system tree from top to bottom.
+It assumes that aggregated information is up-to-date in the file data platform tree from this point down towards the leaves, including all contained files and directories, and does not have to go any deeper for additional analytics.
+Most of the metadata summary has already been calculated, and, ideally, the traversal only needs to summarize a small subset of the metadata for the entire file data platform.
+In effect, the two parts of the aggregation process meet in the middle with neither having to explore the complete file data platform tree from top to bottom.